das-developers/das2dlm/README.md

   * P - The eigth index

 Fields for indexes larger than the RANK of the dataset are ignored.
-Currently only positive and negative intergers and the string `'*'` are undersood by the `das2c_data` function.
+Currently only positive and negative integers and the string `'*'` are undersood by the `das2c_data` function.
 So for example `-1` could have been used for field I to indicate the highest valid first index value, whatever that happened to be.